dawsino/dawsino.github.io/_posts/2015-07-21-day-out-at-wisley.md

 ---
 layout: post
 title: "Day out at Wisley"
-subtitle: "Summers Day at Wisley with the Family."
+subtitle: "Summers Day at Wisley with the Family"
 description: "Summer at Wisley"
 date: 2015-07-21 12:00:00
 author: "Martin Dawson"
-header-img: "img/05.jpg"
+header-img: "/img/05.jpg"
 comments: False
+youtubeid: "WoGND1PWnKU"
 ---
 It was a beautiful sunny day for Annas birthday, and we headed to Wisley with some family.